Ruhee199/Coding-and-Project-Examples/README.md

 # Coding-and-Project-Examples
-Samples of coding work done through classes as well as examples from research Here you will find projects making low noise, high gain photodetectors
+Below you will find various files relating to PCB and Photodiode development through KiCAD.